Purpose of Black Belt Rank

 • Hook Round Side kick

-• Triple tornado or hook kick
+• Triple tornado or spin hook kick

 SECTION 7 – TAKEDOWNS & GROUND RESPONSE